 The Glenwood State School

-More telling than the increase or decrease in IQ, however, is the difference in the quality of life these two groups enjoyed.
+However, the difference in the quality of life these two groups enjoyed is more telling than the increase or decrease in IQ.
 When these children reached young adulthood, another follow-up study brought the following to light: “The experimental group had become productive, functioning adults, while the control group, for the most part, had been institutionalized as mentally retarded.”

-From the examples above, and many other cases in the literature, I contend that, even if it were possible to inherit a learning disability, a human being is not merely a slave to his genes, but can learn to overcome his problems.
 Human life can be compared to a game of cards.
-At birth, every person is dealt a hand of cards — his genetic make-up.
-Some receive a good hand, others a less good one.
+At birth, every person is dealt a hand of cards — their genetic makeup.
+Some receive a good hand; others a less good one.
 Success in any game, however, is almost always a matter of erudition.
-It is undeniably so that there are often certain innate qualities that will give one person an advantage over another in a specific game.
-However, without having learned the game and without regular and rigorous practice, nobody will ever become a champion at any game.
+It is undeniably so that certain innate qualities often will give one person an advantage over another in a specific game.
+However, nobody will ever become a champion at any game without having learned the game and without regular and rigorous practice.

-In the same way the outcome of the game of life is not solely determined by the quality of a person’s initial hand of cards, but also by the way in which he takes part in the game of life.
-His ability to take part in the game of life satisfactorily, perhaps even successfully, will be determined to a very large extent by the quality and quantity of education that he enjoyed.
+In the same way, the outcome of the game of life is not solely determined by the quality of a person’s initial hand of cards but also by how they take part in the game of life.
+Their ability to take part in the game of life satisfactorily, perhaps even successfully, will be determined largely by the quality and quantity of education they enjoy.